 Two side extension panels are supplied with the range.
-These can be installed where the side of the range is exposed, preferably during the installation of the appliance.
+These can be installed where the side of the range is exposed.
+The extension installation must be performed by a qualified installer, preferably during installation of the appliance (Fig. 10.16).